Mesothelioma Symptoms: Early Signs and Latency Period

-Its is very important to diagnose the disease in the early stages for the patient to have better prognosis.
+Its is very important to diagnose the disease in the early stages of mesothelioma for the patient to have better prognosis.

 So it is important to look out for these mesothelioma symptoms over the whole body:

 - You or someone from your family have been exposed to asbestos?
 Even if it occurred from 20 to 50 years ago